 After the auditing, we have observed that the Department of Science and Administrative Building are extreme uses of electricity.
-By the enquiry we have find out that more than 45 % (5161.79kw/day) energy is consumed those Sectors.
-Other hand only 11 %( 1234.34kw/day) energy is consumed in the Humanistic Department.
+By the enquiry we have find out that more than 45 %(5428.72kWh/day) energy is consumed those Sectors.
+Other hand only 11.5 %( 1328.30 kWh/day) energy is consumed in the Humanistic Department.

 4.2.
-Energy cost:
+Energy Cost: